New technologies have transformed running.

 Phone within reach

-Carrying your phone can quickly become a problem if poorly secured.
+Carrying your phone can quickly become a problem if it's not properly secured.

-Our armband solves this issue with an ingenious magnetic system: it holds the phone firmly while allowing you to detach it with a single gesture.
-Its touchscreen case is compatible with gloves, ideal in cool or rainy weather.
-Lightweight, breathable and stable, it offers quick access to your GPS app, music or calls without breaking your rhythm.
+Our armband solves this issue with an ingenious magnetic system: it holds your phone firmly in place while letting you detach it with a single gesture.
+Its touch-compatible case works with gloves, ideal in cool or rainy weather.
+Lightweight, breathable and stable, it offers quick access to your GPS app, music or calls without breaking your stride.

 Discover our running products!